Joe-BN/godocker/README.md

 # godocker
-settingup this image to test my docker experience
+Setting up this repo to test my docker docker containers on a homelab in progress